BastionWolf/4883-PT-Portillo/Assignments/P10055/README.md

   - Dr. Griffen https://replit.com/@rugbyprof/FamousBasicComputerscience#main.cpp

 I used online judge to source the problem and uDebug to source the input files.
-I used Dr. Griffen's code test shell comands.
+I used Dr. Griffen's code and guidence to test shell comands.